According to RAINN (the Rape, Abuse & Incest National Network), an American is sexually assaulted every 92 seconds.

 Before reaching the age of 18, one in four girls and one in six boys will be sexually abused.
 Despite the shocking statistics, the reported numbers are only part of the equation.

-A significant portion of sexual assaults are not reported, in both children and adults.
+A significant portion of sexual assaults is not reported, in both children and adults.

 The consequences of sexual assault, however, are largely seen in substance-abusing populations.
 The psychological turmoil brought on by unresolved trauma leads millions of survivors to begin abusing drugs.